José Eduardo Agualusa

-José Eduardo Agualusa Alves da Cunha (born December 13, 1960) is an Angolan journalist and writer of Portuguese and Brazilian descent.
+José Eduardo Agualusa Alves da Cunha (born December 13, 1960) is an Angolan writer and columnist of Portuguese and Brazilian descent.
 He studied agronomy and silviculture in Lisbon, Portugal.
 Currently he resides in the Island of Mozambique, working as a writer and journalist.
 He also has been working to establish a public library on the island.

+Writing career

 Agualusa writes predominantly in his native language, Portuguese.
 His books have been translated into twenty-five languages, most notably into English by translator Daniel Hahn, a frequent collaborator of his.
 Much of his writing focuses on the history of Angola.

+Rainy Season (Estação das Chuvas, 1996) is a biographical novel about Lidia do Carmo Ferreira, the Angolan poet and historian who disappeared mysteriously in Luanda in 1992.